Thank you for sending your enquiry! One of our team members will contact you shortly.

 Wrap-Up and Recommended Next Steps

-- Discussing change management and safe maintenance practices
+- Discussing safe maintenance and change management practices

-- Identifying opportunities for deeper exploration of LS Electric PLC capabilities
+- Identifying next steps for deeper work with LS Electric PLC features

 Requirements

-- Fundamental knowledge of PLC functionality, digital and analog signals, and standard control equipment
+- Fundamental knowledge of PLC operation, digital/analog signals, and standard control devices

 - Proficiency in using Microsoft Windows and managing PC files